 - The name and date of the conference or workshop at which you will be presenting the poster

-We can normally provide funding for 1 student poster per year, but exceptions may be granted if you make a sufficiently good case.
+We can normally provide funding for one (non-CDT) student poster per year, but exceptions may be granted if you make a sufficiently good case.
 CDT students are expected to use their individual RTSG funding to pay for any poster printing requirements.

-- You must print the poster on canvass - this makes it easier for you to transport it to and from the conference.
+- You must print the poster on canvas - this makes it easier for you to transport it to and from the conference.